mreid/mark.reid.name/iem/_posts/2009-03-05-bayes-risk.markdown

 ---
 layout: post

-title: "Probability Estimation: Bayes Risk and Regret"
+title: "Probability Estimation: Bayes Risk"

 excerpt: An overview of some properties of conditional, or point-wise, Bayes risks for proper losses.